musale/100-days-of-code-personal/log.md

 # 100 Days Of Code - Log

+### Day 18: February 4, 2017

+**Today's Progress**: Continued with Progressive Web Apps.

+**Thoughts:** The Google guide is fine.
+Still working on it and understanding the edges so hopefully end of this weekend I will have enough to do something on my own.

+**Link to work:** Not today :wink:

 ### Day 17: February 3, 2017

 **Today's Progress**: I dived right into Progressive Web Apps.